danieljordan2/Multicategory-classification/README.md

 ## Results

-A 2-3 neural network was built and the equations of the three boundaries are:
+A 2-3 neural network was built.
+After 20 epochs and a learning rate of 0.1 the equations of the three boundaries are:

    f1(x) = 3.45x -1.33